 |Please, do not feed the trolls!
 (Photo credit: Wikipedia)|

 Atheist Revolution is an atheist blog.
-I am an atheist, and the intended audience is made up of atheists, agnostics, secular humanists, skeptics, and other freethinkers who question the existence of gods.
+The author is an atheist, and the intended audience is made up of atheists, agnostics, secular humanists, skeptics, and other freethinkers who question the existence of gods.
 If you are an atheist, you are in good company.
 Approximately 88% of those who read this blog are atheists.

-I welcome believers in various gods who are genuinely interested in learning something about atheism.
-However, those interested primarily in argument, antagonism, or proselytizing should go elsewhere.
-Most blogs are not designed as places for readers to prolonged debates between visitors, and Atheist Revolution is no exception.
-If arguing with others is what you are seeking, you want a forum (you can find some examples here, although this list is dated).
-You'll see that some forums have entire areas devoted to debate.
+Believers in various gods who are genuinely interested in learning about atheism are welcome here; however, those who are primarily interested in argument, antagonism, or proselytizing should go elsewhere.
+Most blogs are not designed as places for prolonged debates between visitors, and Atheist Revolution is no exception.
+If arguing with others is what you are seeking, you want a forum instead of a blog.
+Many forums have entire sections devoted to debate.

 What is a Troll?

 You can find a definition and tips on how to accurately identify trolls here.
 There are several forms of trolls encountered on blogs.
 Some engage in "drive-by link sharing" as a form of self-promotion (e.g., leaving a comment that is little more than a transparent excuse to leave a link to one's blog or website).
 Others hurl insults, make threats, or otherwise try to disrupt the blog.
-Many trolls do not seem to understand how blogs work; others are bent on converting atheists to their particular brand of superstition.
-However, nearly all trolls share a common feature: They are here to argue, and the nature of their argument is irrational.
+Many trolls do not seem to understand how blogs work and are not interested in learning; others are religious believers bent on converting atheists to their particular brand of superstition.

 The best way for rational readers to deal with trolls is to ignore them.
-This deprives them of what they want most.
-But since many readers cannot resist engaging them, a comment policy is necessary.
+This deprives them of what they want most: attention.
+But since many readers cannot resist engaging them and some trolls can be quite persistent, a comment policy is necessary.

-The following comment policy was adapted from Lifehacker, Making Light, and God is for Suckers!, with modifications over time to increase applicability to this blog and better reflect the changing nature of the problems encountered.
+The following comment policy was adapted from Lifehacker, Making Light, and God is for Suckers (blog no longer active), with modifications over time to increase applicability to this blog and better reflect the changing nature of the problems encountered.

 - Try to contribute new information to the discussion (i.e., comment because you have something to say and not just for the sake of commenting).

-- Remember that brief comments are more likely to be read in full.
+- Recognize that brief comments are more likely to be read in full.

 - Avoid Christianspeak.
 It makes you look stupid and contributes nothing of value.